 When Can I Go Back? by Allison Schroering

 I wasn’t expecting to love Jeremie, Haiti as much as I did.
 When we were packing up to go back to the United States, I’ll be honest – I didn’t want to leave the place that had changed my life.
-It was sad and difficult to say goodbye to the people there, as well as … Continue reading When Can I Go Back? by Allison Schroering
+It was sad and difficult to say goodbye to the people there, as well as the people from the parish who traveled with me.
+We developed new friendships and made lots of good memories.

 A Close Encounter

 On a hot, steamy day in May, Tek4Kids founder Gary Boice prepared to board a plane from Port au Prince, Haiti back to the US.
 As many of you know, a new Tek4Kids technology school was scheduled to open in September.
-On Gary’s trip back from Haiti, the goal of finding a new generator for … Continue reading A Close Encounter
+On Gary’s trip back from Haiti, the goal of finding a new generator for the technology school was weighing heavily on his mind, since buying major equipment can be quite difficult in Haiti.
+Generators are essential components of all our Tek4Kids projects because electric power is often unreliable.

 Teaching English is a Joy for T4K Volunteer